"No human being has the right, under ANY circumstances, to initiate force against another human being, nor to advocate or delegate its initiation."

 Some people may claim that this is "Utopian" but I know it works, for real, in everyday life.
 I have never run across a situation where it failed to provide the proper perspective in dealing with others.
 If you don't want to accept it, you can sit around and formulate all sorts of "what if" scenarios that you will probably never face.
 That just shows me that you have a desire to keep open the option of attacking someone you don't like, even if they have not attacked you first.
 That is a sign that you may not be a trustworthy, or nice, person.

-Government at every level violates the ZAP in every action it takes.
+Belief in "government", at every level, violates the ZAP in every action it leads to.

 The reason the ZAP works